 If light-duty work is offered, employees are generally required to take it.
 However, light-duty work can only be offered to (and accepted by) the employee if they have a release form from their physician.

-Let’s say that you were to return to work while receiving Workers’ Comp benefits.
+Let’s say that you were to return to work while receiving Workers’ Compensation benefits.
 If you were to make the same salary you were before or increased, your benefits would most likely be halted.
 This is because the South Carolina Workers’ Compensation Commission will deem you fit to return to work.

 But even if you can return to light-duty work, the money you earn might not be much compared to what you were used to.
 So you start looking for another job.
-Is it okay to work a second job while on Workers’ Comp in South Carolina?
+Is it okay to work a second job while on Workers’ Compensation in South Carolina?

 The simple answer is: yes.

 You can work a second job while under Workers’ Compensation.
 However, there are some limitations and requirements you must meet before doing so.

 Before starting your new job, you must notify your previous employer of your decision to either leave the company or work a second job.
 If you continue to be an employee at your previous job, you can still receive Workers’ Compensation benefits while working your new job.